AKROGIS/AnimalMovement/Documentation/Readme.md

 ([link](./Database%20Export%20Instructions.md)).
 The files
 [../Database/CreateDatabaseObjects.sql](../Database/CreateDatabaseObjects.sql)
 and [../Database/LookupTableData.sql](../Database/LookupTableData.sql) should
-be committed to the repository updated whenever the database schema changes.
+be committed to the repository whenever the database schema changes.

 ## `Extending Animal Movements`